Tom McIntyre: Reading

 On 26 February 2019, McIntyre signed a new contract with Reading until the summer of 2021.

 McIntyre scored his first goal for Reading in a 2–1 win over Luton Town on 26 December 2020.

 With his contract due to expire on 30 June 2021, McIntyre signed a new three-year contract with Reading on 29 June 2021, keeping him at the club until the summer of 2024.

+Portsmouth

+On 30 January 2024, McIntyre left Reading to sign a two-and-a-half-year contract, with a club option for an additional 12 months, with Portsmouth for an undisclosed fee.

+McIntyre made his Portsmouth debut four days after signing for the club, in the 4-1 home win against Northampton Town.
+McIntyre was shown a straight red card by referee Sam Purkiss in the 54th minute for a 50/50 challenge with Northampton's Mitch Pinnock, however this card (and the subsequent three match ban) was rescinded on appeal.
+McIntyre received a fractured ankle due to the weight of the challenge and missed the rest of Portsmouth's promotion-winning campaign.

+Loans to Charlton Athletic and Bradford City

+On 3 February 2025, McIntyre joined EFL League One club Charlton Athletic on loan for the rest of the 2024–25 season.
+On 1 September, McIntyre left Portsmouth on loan again to League One, this time to Bradford City on a season-long loan.

 International

 McIntyre has represented Scotland at U17 and U20 before making his U21 debut against Netherlands on 11 September 2018.

 Personal life

-McIntyre is a keen gamer and has a Twitch channel where he streams himself playing FIFA and Call of Duty.
+McIntyre is a keen gamer and until 2021 operated a Twitch channel where he streamed himself playing FIFA and Call of Duty.
 He currently has 160 victories on Warzone.